Skip to main content

 Fetching the merchant callback QR codes

 There are two endpoints for fetching created QR codes.
-One for getting one specific QR code and one for fetching all QR codes belonging to a merchantSerialNumber.
+One for getting a specific QR code and one for fetching all QR codes belonging to a merchantSerialNumber.

 Common for both endpoints is the possibility to choose the format of the image returned, as well at the size of the QR code.
 These properties are defined as optional query parameters called qrImageFormat and qrImageSize respectively.